geotrev/undernet/README.md

 The site itself is a demo of the framework, so you should be able to work on the framework source itself while the site runs in the background.

+**NOTE**: The build environment works only for macOS at the moment.

 To compile and test the framework in this project, you'll need to have a stable version of ruby to compile the framework.
 I recommend using [ruby-install](https://www.ruby-lang.org/en/documentation/installation/#ruby-install) and managing your version for this project with [chruby](https://www.ruby-lang.org/en/documentation/installation/#chruby) or [rvm](https://www.ruby-lang.org/en/documentation/installation/#rvm).
-You can use whatever setup is easiest for your machine, though.
+Use whatever setup is easiest for your machine.

-Once ruby is installed, globally install sass.
-Don't use npm's sass package as it doesn't have the same cli flags as the gem package.
-The build scripts are written to work for mac only right now.
+Then globally install sass.
+Don't use `npm`'s sass package as it doesn't have the same cli flags as the gem package.

 ```shell
 $ gem install sass